ankitkatre/ankitkatre/README.md

 ---

 ### 🧑‍💼 About Me
-I'm a detail-oriented data analyst with a keen interest in transforming raw data into meaningful insights to support decision-making.
-I'm constantly learning and growing in the field of data science, and I enjoy working on projects that challenge me to think analytically.
+I'm a detail-oriented data analyst interested in transforming raw data into meaningful insights to support decision-making.
+I'm constantly learning and growing in data science, and I enjoy working on projects that challenge me to think analytically.

 ---